|MCC (Mobile country code)

 Vonage Error Codes for DLT Related Issues

-Alpha Sender ID is not supported for International customers and will be changed to a random short code.
+International Customer: Alpha Sender ID is not supported for International customers and will be changed to a random short code.
 Please contact Support or your account manager for ILDO route if your sms is purely transactional or Opt-in promo type.

 Do Not Call Registry/Do Not Disturb Service

 Promotional SMS are barred and will get blocked by operators to numbers those registered in the Indian NDNC (National Do Not Call registry).

 SMS delivery is blocked between 21:00 – 10:00 hours IST for end recipients who registered with Do Not Disturb Service (DND).
 This means promotional SMS can only be delivered only between 10:00 - 21:00 hours IST.